DTXin/Web_Test_Automation_Framework_Basic/README.md

-# # Introduction
+# Introduction
-This is a sample basic to practice Web Test Automation!.
-The Sample using Eclipse IDE, Selenium WebDriver Framework, Java language, Maven, ExtentReport and TestNG.
+This is a sample basic to practice web test automation and build a test automation framework in java.

 # Test Subject
 Visit to website http://travel.agileway.net/.
-We will book a flight one trip or return trip.
+We login to home page and book a flight one trip or return trip.
 Then we will fill passenger's information and payment it.

 # Libraries and Frameworks
 This sample using the following libraries and frameworks:
 - Java JDK-1.8 as the programming language
-- Selenium WebDriver as Web browser automation
+- Selenium WebDriver as web browser automation
-- Maven as Build and package management
+- Maven as build and package management
 - Extent Report as the testing report strategy
 - TestNG as a testing framework to support the test creation, execution and reporting

 # Test Architecture
 We know that any automation project starting with a good test architecture.
 This sample can be your initial test architecture for a faster start.
 You will see the following items in this architecture:

 - Page Object Model (POM)
 - Page Factory
-- TestListener
+- TestListener of pass/failed/skip test
-- Screenshot
+- Screenshot of failed test and attack to extent report
 - Reporting

 # Page Object Model and Page Factory